 This page is about describing the key principles behind the presumable single most effective leadership tool (that works in both directions!): one on ones (O3).

 Generally, one on ones are supposed to help people to live up to their potential.
-O3s are dedicated time slots for the coachee and should be driven by the coachee.
+O3s are dedicated time slots between two employees (often with a coach/supervisor).
 This page is about how we apply and adopt this approach within our context.

 Read about it